yager-j/my-portfolio/README.md

 # 👋     Hello!
 I'm Jo

 I'm an iOS Developer / Product Designer with a linguistics background.
-I'm passionate about using the latest technologies to write beautifully-functioning, clean code to create impactful user experiences.
+I use the latest iOS technologies to write beautifully-functioning, clean code and create impactful user experiences.

 <br/>